-JD Hill over sees the strategic direction, management and funding of research activities across the British Museum, This has included establishing new research foci and projects to support the Museum’s wider objectives; the Museum’s relationships with higher education and research councils, and managing the Museum’s programme of Collaborative Doctoral Awards.
+JD Hill oversees the strategic direction, management and funding of research activities across the British Museum.
+This has included establishing new research focus points and projects to support the Museum’s wider objectives; the Museum’s relationships with higher education and research councils; and managing the Museum’s programme of Collaborative Doctoral Awards.
 He is also responsible for the Museum’s human remains.

 - Red Sea Shipwreck Survey